srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

 To calculate the network size, we need to calculate each layer's size which in return requires to calculate each column's size which depends on each node's size which depends on the number of connections, ... and so on.
 You get the idea.
 Sounds complicated at first, but it's actually pretty straight forward.
 So, I'm going to skip a review of all the sub functions here.
-They can be reviewed in the code.
+You can review them in the code (see link below).

 ## Initialize the Network

-In the above `createNetwork` function we saw that besides setting some default values for the network, we need to *initialize* the network and set random weights.
+In the above `createNetwork` function we saw that in addition to setting some default values for the network, we need to *initialize* the network and set random weights.

 Now, what do I mean by *initializing* the network?
 Don't forget, until now the network is simply a block of memory with some unknown content inside.